This is a total “pretend” board game, and the board is the world.

 Surely there are limits per year, quotas, as each country has.

 I believe that it could be that simple.
-Goodwill, good cheer, showing respect and appreciation go a long way in empowering people and creating extraordinarily positive results.
+Good will, good cheer, showing respect and appreciation go a long way in empowering people and creating extraordinarily positive results.
 There are always a few bad apples in every bunch.
 The force of law will deal with these exceptions, and indeed, exceptions they are.

 Most people come to the U.S. because they foresee building a better life for themselves, their families, and look to contribute to the community.
 Immigrants often make excellent neighbors.
+They often escape horrendous, dangerous conditions in their own country.
+Not infrequently, those conditions are a result of U.S. policy and business interests there, corporate monopolies, and enslavement of the local people, as General Smedley D. Butler discussed at length in the 1930s when he declared, “War is a racket”.

 The benefit to the U.S. is that many immigrants are ready and willing to take jobs that Americans simply do not want.
-Other immigrants bring entrepreneurship, and others a professional expertise across a wide array of fields that help U.S. businesses grow.
+Other immigrants bring entrepreneurship, and others a professional expertise across a wide array of fields that help U.S. businesses and communities grow.
 It’s a win-win for everyone.

 Explanation

-This policy needs no explanation.
+This immigration policy needs no explanation.
 It’s as obvious and natural as night following day.
 Again, it’s not left, it’s not right.
 It’s humane.

 Drugs may be everywhere, but don’t have to be used.
 Policy: emotional education